Princess Maria Ferdinanda of Saxony: Marriage

 On 6 May 1821, Maria Ferdinanda was married to Ferdinand III, Grand Duke of Tuscany in Florence.
 She was his second wife, and he was twenty-seven years older.
 She was his first cousin once removed as well as a first cousin once removed of his first wife Princess Luisa of Naples.
 Ferdinand may have desired this second marriage because the succession was in doubt: though his only son had recently married Maria Ferdinanda’s sister Maria Anna, he was considered sickly.
 No children were born of this marriage.

 As Maria Ferdinanda's younger sister Princess Maria Anna of Saxony was married to Ferdinand's son Leopold, Maria Ferdinanda thus became her own sister's step-mother-in-law.

 Ferdinand died in 1824 in Florence, causing his son Leopold, and Leopold's wife Maria Anna, to succeed as Grand Duke and Grand Duchess of Tuscany.

 Later life

 In 1859, the Tuscan royal family lost their claims to the throne during the Italian Unification.
 The royal family left the Palazzo Pitti in Florence for the Austrian court of Emperor Francis Joseph and Empress Elisabeth in Vienna.
 Maria Ferdinanda lived mainly from then on in Schlackenwerth, but was often a guest of her brother King John of Saxony in Dresden.
 She had an especially close relationship with her sister Amalie.
 Maria Ferdinanda was a bearer of the royal Order of the Noble Ladies of Maria Luisa, an order founded by Queen Maria Louisa of Spain.

-Maria Ferdinanda remained a widow for forty-one years, finally dying on 3 January 1865.
+Maria Ferdinanda remained a widow for forty-one years.
+She died of natural causes on 3 January 1865 at the age of 68.
 She was buried in the Imperial Crypt, Vienna.